dessenag/iLF-MIMO/README.md

-# iLF-MIMO
-A tutorial for the improved Loewner Framework for modal analysis.
+# A tutorial for the improved Loewner Framework for modal analysis